cresset-template/cresset/README.md

 Example: `make all CC="8.6" TZ=America/Los_Angeles` uses L.A. time on the training image.

-NOTE: Only the training image has timezone settings.
+N.B.
+Only the training image has timezone settings.
 The installation and build images do not use timezone information.

 In addition, the training image has `apt` and `pip`